-In the world of roulette, there are several different strategies that have been developed over the years that have been used by gamblers to excel at the game of chance.
+In the world of roulette, several different strategies have been developed over the years that have been used by gamblers to excel at the game of chance.
 These strategies are usually categorized by the type of roulette game being played.

 There are two primary types of roulette games – double zero, or American roulette, and single zero roulette, which is sometimes referred to as European roulette.